emlid/Navio-SDK-Windows-IoT/README.md

 Developers interested in how the whole SDK and Framework works itself need to install the GitHub Visual Studio extension and clone the repository.

-1. Install Visual Studio 2015 Community edition or greater (but not Express) with developer tools (required for IoT). https://go.microsoft.com/fwlink/p/?LinkId=534599
+1. Install Visual Studio 2015 Community edition or greater (but not Express) with Update 1 and developer tools (required for IoT). https://go.microsoft.com/fwlink/p/?LinkId=534599
 2. Add/Update GitHub extension in Visual Studio. https://visualstudio.github.com
 3. Connect to source control and download (select Team Explorer, click manage connections icon/green plug, under "Local Git Repositories" click "Clone", enter the URL for this repository, choose your working folder then "Clone").
 4. On the project(s) directly using the Emlid hardwre, right click then "Manage NuGet Packages", select "All" and enable "pre-release", then search for "Emlid.WindowsIot.Hardware" (https://www.nuget.org/packages/Emlid.WindowsIot.Hardware).
 5. Run the "\Common\TemporaryKey Setup.cmd" (from file explorer or command prompt) and enter a blank password as instructed.
 6. On the toolbar select "Debug" build configuration and "ARM" processor architecture, then click "Remote Machine..." to build, deploy and run on your IoT device.
 See the Microsoft IoT samples for instructions how to connect.

+# Known Issues

+1. Since Update 1 and IoT build 10586 it is necesssary to manually start the remote debugging tools via the web interface before deployment will be successful.
+Also the remote machine name must be edited to include the port of the remote debugger, which appears in the confirmation dialog when starting them via the web interface, e.g. MyDeviceName:8116.
+2. RC Input is super slow because we are in the middle of conversion to C++ and drivers.
+Software decoding is too slow and unreliable in user mode on the Raspberry Pi, so it is delayed until after all the other components are implemented.
+Navio2 may be supported first because it has decoding hardware.

 # Roadmap